maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 - CrowdsecLapiKey
   - string
   - default: ""
+  - Crowdsec LAPI key for the bouncer : **must be unique by service**.
+- CrowdsecLapiKeyFile
+  - string
+  - default: ""
-  - Crowdsec LAPI generated key for the bouncer : **must be unique by service**.
+  - Crowdsec File path of the LAPI key for the bouncer : **must be unique by service**.
 - CrowdsecLapiTLSInsecureVerify
   - bool
   - default: false